code-423n4/2023-07-chainlink/README.md

 even if an adversary is executing them.
 Since the adversary can also control the amount of gas, configuration functions are expected to not have gas-dependent behavior other than reverting of insufficient gas is supplied.

 The `CallProxy` is not expected to be used with contracts that could `SELFDESTRUCT`.
-It thus has not `EXTCODESIZE`-check prior to making a call, we expect it to be configured correctly (i.e. pointing to a real `RBACTimelock`) on deployment.
+It thus has no `EXTCODESIZE`-check prior to making a call, we expect it to be configured correctly (i.e. pointing to a real `RBACTimelock`) on deployment.

+Unlike standard multi-sig contracts, `ManyChainMultiSig` supports signing many transactions targeting many chains with a single set of signatures.
+(We currently only target EVM chains and all EVM chains support the same ECDSA secp256k1 standard.)
+This is useful for administering systems of contracts spanning many chains without increasing signing overhead linearly with the number of supported chains.

 The Proposer and Canceller `ManyChainMultiSig` contracts are expected to be configured with a group structure like this, with different sets of signers for each